mpv-player/mpv/DOCS/man/options.rst

     :mediacodec: copies video back to system RAM (Android only)
     :rpi:       requires ``--vo=rpi`` (Raspberry Pi only - default if available)
     :cuda:      requires ``--vo=opengl`` (Any platform CUDA is available)
+    :cuda-copy: copies video back to system RAM (Any platform CUDA is available)

     ``auto`` tries to automatically enable hardware decoding using the first available method.
 This still depends what VO you are using.
 For example,